No Alternative

-No Alternative is an alternative rock compilation album produced by Paul Heck and Chris Mundy.
-It was released in 1993 to benefit AIDS relief.
+No Alternative is an alternative rock compilation album produced by Paul Heck and Chris Mundy that was released in 1993.
+It was the third compilation put together by the Red Hot Organization, a charity dedicated to raising money for and awareness of AIDS relief.
 The album features original tracks and cover versions from bands who went on to define the alternative rock scene of the 1990s.
 It was released with two different versions of album art: the standard version depicting a boy (without the Nirvana song listed on the back and liner notes), and the alternate version depicting a girl (some with and some without the Nirvana song listed on the back and liner notes).

 A television special hosted by MTV and a VHS home video release featured live performances, music videos, and information about AIDS.

 On 20 April 2013, as part of the annual internationally celebrated Record Store Day, No Alternative was released for the first time on vinyl as a special 20th anniversary edition LP.
 Stereogum lauded the album in a retrospective piece, saying that "it captures the American alternative scene at its commercial, cultural, and critical peak."
 In an interview with Radio New Zealand, producer Paul Heck discussed the history of the Red Hot Organization and the anniversary of No Alternative, saying that the response from the musicians asked to contribute was "overwhelmingly positive" and that some artists even wrote songs specifically for the compilation.